devopology/test-engine/README.md

 The basic flow...

 ```
- Scan all classpath jars for classes that contains a method annotated with "@Test"
+ Scan all classpath jars for test classes that contains a method annotated with "@Test"

- for (class : class list) {
+ for each test class in the test class list) {

+    for each test class, create a thread

+    thread {

         call "@Parameter.Supplier" field or method to get a parameter collection

+        execute "@BeforeClass" methods

-    create a single instance of the class
+        create a single instance of the test class

-    for (parameter : parameter collection) {
+        for each parameter in the parameter collection) {

             set the "@Parameter" field value

-        call "@BeforeAll" methods
+            execute "@BeforeAllTests" methods

             for (method : class "@Test" method list) {

-            call "@BeforeEach" methods
+                execute "@BeforeEachTest" methods

-            call "@Test" method
+                execute "@Test" method

-            call "@AfterEach" methods
+                execute "@AfterEachTest" methods
             }

-        call "@AfterAll" methods
+            execute "@AfterAllTests" methods

             set the "@Parameter" field to null
+        }

+        execute "@AfterClass" methods
     }
  }
 ```